atsaloli/cicd/gitlab-ci/01-setting-up-ci/18-enabling-shell-runner.md

 If our Pipeline was in "Pending" status before, it should now be in "Passed".

-Select "Passed" under Pipeline and then select the job and you should see something like:
+Select "Passed" under Pipeline and then select the job (the green checkmark) and you should see something like:

 ```
 Running with gitlab-ci-multi-runner 1.7.1 (f896af7)